How to Help Hurricane Victims Recover and Rebuild

 - Ninety percent of all hurricane deaths occur from storm surges, according to National Geographic.

 - Hurricane winds can reach up to nearly 200 miles per hour, according to National Geographic.

 - Just one inch of water can cause $27,000 in damages to the average home, according to SBP.

 - Scientists predict that there will be a 45-87 percent increase in the frequency of Category 4 and 5 hurricanes in the continental US in the remainder of the 21st century, according to the Center for Climate and Energy Solutions.

-FEMA provides disaster assistance to those affected by a presidentially-declared disaster.
-The agency provides help in the form of temporary housing, housing reconstruction, cleanup, medical expenses, and childcare, just to name a few.
-To apply for disaster assistance, you’ll need to fill out an application on FEMA’s website.
+FEMA provides assistance to those affected by a presidentially declared disaster.
+The agency provides support in the form of temporary housing, housing reconstruction, cleanup, medical expenses, and childcare, just to name a few.
+To apply for assistance, you’ll need to fill out an application on FEMA’s website.

 The Small Business Association (SBA) provides low-interest loans to businesses, private non-profits, homeowners and renters.
-The association also offers economic injury loans, which help people who have suffered financially because of a natural disaster, regardless of physical damage.
+The association also offers economic injury loans, which helps people who have suffered financially because of a natural event, regardless of physical damage.
 For eligibility requirements and information on the application process, visit the SBA’s website.

 American Red Cross

 Known for its rescue and recovery efforts, the American Red Cross is a reliable source of aid for those suffering after a natural disaster.
 The nonprofit provides everything from evacuation shelters to food and water to medical care.
 To find an emergency shelter or learn about applying to the organization’s financial assistance program, visit the American Red Cross website.

 Donating to hurricane victims